ubucon-asia/2022/content/sessions/Handling-Remaining-Funds-after-UbuCon-Asia/index.md

 This session might not be relevant to Ubuntu.
 But will let Local community organizers to think about on managing their finances in better way.
 This session might not be a best practices, But It will be a small helpful reference for them.

 ## About the speaker
+Youngbin is a organizer of Ubuntu Korea and UbuCon Asia.
+He've been organizing local Ubuntu events in Korea for many years.
+And also have been organizing UbuCon Asia with LoCo folks around Asia since last year.
+Youngbin is also a Software Engineer who work for a Cloud MSP company based in Seoul, South Korea.